Particular/docs.particular.net/nservicebus/hosting/cloudservices-host/shared-hosting.md

  - nservicebus/azure/shared-hosting-nservicebus-in-windows-azure-cloud-services
 ---

-If real scale is what you're looking for, as in tens, hundreds or even thousands of machines hosting each endpoint, than cloud services is the deployment model you'll need.
-But very often, you only want this scale when you are eventually successful, not when you are just starting out.
+If real scale is needed, as in tens, hundreds or even thousands of machines hosting each endpoint, than cloud services is the suitable deployment model.
+But very often, one only wants this scale when the project is eventually successful, not when just starting out.
 To support this scenario, we've created the `AsA_Hos`t endpoint role for Azure cloud services.

-This role allows you to co-locate multiple endpoints on the same set of machines, while preserving the regular worker role programming model so that you can easily put each endpoint on it's own role again when required later.
+This role allows to co-locate multiple endpoints on the same set of machines, while preserving the regular worker role programming model so that one can easily put each endpoint on it's own role again when required later.

 ## How it works

-**Prerequisites** This approach assumes you already have the endpoints [hosted in worker roles](hosting-in-azure-cloud-services.md).
+**Prerequisites** This approach assumes the endpoints are already [hosted in worker roles](/nservicebus/hosting/cloudservices-host/).
 The rest of this article will focus on how to transition from a multi worker environment to a shared hosting environment.

 Instead of having endpoints packaged & deployed by the Azure infrastructure they are packaged as zip files and placed in a well known location (in Azure blob storage).

-Then we'll add a new worker role to the cloud services solution that will act as the host.
+Then add a new worker role to the cloud services solution that will act as the host.
 This host will be configured to pull the endpoints from the well known location, extract them to disk and run them.

 ## Preparing the endpoint

-Assuming you have a working endpoint hosted in a worker role.
-Open the cloud services project, expand `Roles` and click remove on the worker role that you're preparing.
+Assuming the working endpoint is hosted in a worker role.
+Open the cloud services project, expand `Roles` and click remove on the worker role that is being prepared.

 NOTE: Visual Studio will remove any configuration setting from the Azure configuration settings file.
 If any configuration overrides previously existed, effect the way the endpoint behaves, ensure those overrides are moved to the app.config file first or apply the alternative override system for shared hosts.
 See `Configuration concerns` further down this article for more details on this approach.

-The role entry point also doubles as a host process for our endpoint, one that is aware of the service runtime and role context.
+The role entry point also doubles as a host process for the endpoint, one that is aware of the service runtime and role context.
 This functionality needs to be replaced by another process in order to run the endpoint in a similar context as it would have when it was a separate role.
-This replacement host process is available on NuGet as the `NServiceBus.Hosting.Azure.HostProcess` package, install it in your worker role project.
+This replacement host process is available on NuGet as the `NServiceBus.Hosting.Azure.HostProcess` package, install it in the worker role project.

 Notice that an `NServiceBus.Hosting.Azure.HostProcess.exe` is now referenced.
 This exe can also run on a development machine outside the context of a service runtime.
 It can also be used to debug an endpoint locally without starting the Azure emulator.
 This is done by adding this exe to the debug path in the project properties.